fabienAstia/dream-team-bs/README.md

 # dream-team-bs

 Welcome to Dream Team Bootstrap !
-Custom imports and styles for Dream Team project with Sass and Javascript.
+Custom Bootstrap imports and styles for Dream Team project (Sass and Javascript).

 ## Table of contents
 - [Initialize the project](#initialize-the-project)